marktbaldridge/ERCTimsav-GRBL-Servo/README.md

  - Robust code that handles errors well and fails gracefully.
  - Only support latest versions of Inkscape.
 This is in line with a "rolling release" mentality that I like in Arch linux.
  - KISS (Keep It Simple, Stupid) code that is easily debugged and maintained.

+ ---

+ This extension was primarily written in [English](https://en.wikipedia.org/wiki/English_language) and compiled into [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) with [GPT o1-preview](https://openai.com/o1/).
+Some amount of post-compilation linking was required.